BlueBrain/bbp-atlas-pipeline-validator/README.md

 - Brain region ID should be valid (exist in brain region ontology)
 - Within each rule, each brain region need to be followed by brain region that are not related or that they are descendants in the ontology
 - For each command, the variables passed need to be part of the whitelisted variables

+## Funding & Acknowledgment

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

+Copyright © 2023-2024 Blue Brain Project/EPFL